elpeyotl/nuxtNetlify/content/artists/butchers-of-lassie.md

   jagged sawtooth waves.
 Driving, dark and extremely danceable.

-  The lyrics are in German and Swiss German and are sometimes dark, sometimes angry.
+  The lyrics are in German and Swiss German and are sometimes dark, sometimes angry, \

-  sometimes dark, sometimes angry, sometimes cynical, sometimes thoughtful.
+  sometimes cynical, sometimes thoughtful.

   They deal with modern society and its basic values in a critical and resistant manner.